 It is not easy to make the kind of changes needed to heal leaky gut.
 It takes time, sometimes quite a bit of time.
 Often there can be a feeling of two steps forward, one step backward.

 Figure out ways to set yourself up for success for the long haul.
-You will never be going back to a standard American diet, unless you want to go back to the health problems you are experiencing now.
+There’s a good chance you’ll never go back to a standard American diet.

 The GAPS diet is the healing diet that my family has had personal experience with.
 It was developed by Dr. Natasha Campbell-McBride to heal her son with autistic symptoms.
 GAPS stands for “Gut and Psychology Syndrome” because of her observation of the connection between the gut and brain health.